haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 Mary sat up in bed furious.

 “What!” she said.
 “What!
 You thought I was a native.

-You—you daughter of a pig!”
+You, you daughter of a pig!”

 Martha stared and looked hot.
 “Who are you calling names?” she said.

 “You needn’t be so vexed.
 That’s not the way for a young lady to talk.

 I’ve nothing against the blacks.

-When you read about ’em in tracts they’re always very religious.
+When you read about them in tracts they’re always very religious.

 You always read as a black’s a man and a brother.

 I’ve never seen a black and I was fair pleased to think I was going to see one close.

-When I come in to light your fire this morning I crep’ up to your bed and pulled the cover back careful to look at you.
+When I come in to light your fire this morning I crept up to your bed and pulled the cover back careful to look at you.

-and there you was,” disappointedly, “no more black than me—for all you’re so yeller.”
+and there you was,” disappointedly, “no more black than me, for all you’re so yeller.”

 Mary did not even try to control her rage and humiliation.

 “You thought I was a native!
 You dared!
 You don’t know anything about natives!
-They are not people—they’re servants who must salaam to you.
+They are not people, they’re servants who must salaam to you.

 You know nothing about India.
 You know nothing about anything!”

-She was in such a rage and felt so helpless before the girl’s simple stare, and somehow she suddenly felt so horribly lonely and far away from everything she understood and which understood her, that she threw herself face downward on the pillows and burst into passionate sobbing.
+She was in such a rage and felt so helpless before the girl’s simple stare,

+and somehow she suddenly felt so horribly lonely and far away from everything she understood and which understood her,

+that she threw herself face downward on the pillows and burst into passionate sobbing.

 She sobbed so unrestrainedly that good-natured Yorkshire Martha was a little frightened and quite sorry for her.